SteeltoeOSS/Documentation/docs/configuration/cloud-foundry-provider.md

 }
 ```

+<a name="steeltoe-cloud-foundry-provider-using-the-configurecloudfoundryservice-method"></a>
-#### ConfigureCloudFoundryService
+#### ConfigureCloudFoundryService()

-As an alternative to using `CloudFoundryServicesOptions` to access Cloud Foundry service data you can also use `ConfigureCloudFoundryService<TOption>()` or `ConfigureCloudFoundryServices<TOption>()` to easily gain access to service data.
+As an alternative to using `CloudFoundryServicesOptions` to access Cloud Foundry service data, you can also use `ConfigureCloudFoundryService<TOption>()` or `ConfigureCloudFoundryServices<TOption>()` to easily gain access to service data.

-These methods allow you to define an Option class which represents a particular type of Cloud Foundry service binding and then use either method to select that data from `VCAP_SERVICES` and bind the data to it.
+These methods let you define an `Options` class that represents a particular type of Cloud Foundry service binding and then use either method to select that data from `VCAP_SERVICES` and bind the data to it.

-To do this, you first need to create a Options class that derives from `AbstractServiceOptions`.
+To do this, you first need to create an `Options` class that derives from `AbstractServiceOptions`.
 That class must match the data provided in `VCAP_SERVICES`.

-Here is an example that illustrates how to do this for a MySql service binding on PCF:
+The following example shows how to do this for a MySql service binding on PCF:

 ```csharp
 using Steeltoe.Extensions.Configuration.CloudFoundry;